StakshiGarg/GettingAndCleaningDataProject/README.md

 GettingAndCleaningDataProject
 =============================

-This is for submitting project for Getting and Cleaning Data course
+This is for describing how scripts work

+* run_analysis_download_data.R: can be used for downloading data
+* run_analysis.R : creates clean data after processing available dataset